Lembas-Modding-Team/pvp-mode/README.md

 ### Usage:

 When a new player logs into the server, PvP will automatically be disabled for them.
-To enable PvP, a player simply enters the `pvp` command and their status will be toggled after a warmup time (this warmup can be canceled by entering the `pvpcancel` command).
+To enable PvP, a player simply enters the `pvp` command and their status will be toggled after a warmup time (this warmup can be canceled by entering the `pvp cancel` command).
 The `pvp` command also disables PvP for a player who has it enabled.
 Players who are in creative mode or who are flying are automatically prevented from combat no matter their PvP status.
 There is a cooldown for the command after the actual toggle takes place (not when the player enters the command).